 - Steam room – High humidity, moist heat

 The study published in the American Journal of Hypertension shows that people who use a sauna on a daily basis can lower the risk of developing hypertension and cardiovascular disease.

 During your stay in the sauna, your body’s temperature rises, and your blood vessels widen.
 If you repeat this process continuously, you can improve the function of your vessels.
 Also, the sauna can remove excess fluid from your body through sweat.

 However, this effect depends on a routine.

-People who used sauna 4-7 times per week had the lower risk of hypertension in comparison to those who used only once a week.
+People who used the sauna 4-7 times per week had a lower risk of hypertension in comparison to those who used it only once a week.

 Since high blood pressure is a significant factor in developing heart disease, you will have the following benefit: the reduction of the risk of death caused by heart disease.

 If you combine the sauna with the right diet, hot baths, and proper exercise regime, you can have even more advantages.